SquireGraphs/bensquire-medium-blogs/2026/sumodb-part3/README.md

 # Sumo Graph Analytics

 A graph analytics pipeline combining **Neo4j Graph Analytics for Snowflake** with **Snowflake SQL** to uncover competitive insights from professional sumo bout history.
-This repository accompanies the blog post *"From Bouts to Insights: Chaining Graph Algorithms on the Dohyō"*.
+This repository accompanies the blog post *"SumoDB in Neo4j: Chaining Multiple Graph Algorithms in Snowflake - Part 3"*.

 ## What This Analysis Does